 With online surveys, as well as in life, first impressions are often all that matters.
-Whether you’ve received a survey via email, stumbled upon it on social media, or were required to take it on a particular website, you made the decision whether to take it based on the first screen you saw, right?
+Whether you’ve received a survey via email, stumbled upon it on social media.
+Or were required to take it on a particular website, you made the decision whether to take it based on the first screen you saw, right?

-That first step is often referred to as the survey introduction and it’s your best shot at persuading a potential respondent to set a few minutes aside for completing your survey.
+That first step is often referred to as the survey introduction.
+And it’s your best shot at persuading a potential respondent to set a few minutes aside for completing your survey.

 Unlike online quizzes, where a compelling quiz title is your best chance of getting the potential takers to pay attention, with surveys it all depends on your survey introduction.

-That’s partly due to the fact that surveys are usually more “serious” in nature and there’s often not much room for playing with alluring titles, especially if you’re questioning people about a sensitive or socially important topic.
+That’s partly due to the fact that surveys are usually more “serious” in nature and there’s often not much room for playing with alluring titles.
+Especially if you’re questioning people about a sensitive or socially important topic.

-That being said, you need to make sure your survey introductions are good enough to make your potential respondents click through to question number one.
+That being said, you need to make sure your survey introductions are good enough.
+To make your potential respondents click through to question number one.

 In this post, I’ll share some of the best survey introduction examples and explain how you can come up with similar ones.
 As an introduction to this post, here are some of the most important things you need to include in your survey introduction.